tamertplink/omada-sdn/source/onboarding/controller_hardware.rst

 Install the Omada Hardware Controller
 =====================================

-Set up the Omada SDN hardware is intuitive.
+Set up an Omada SDN hardware controller is intuitive.
 Follow the video guide or step by step instructions to install the hardware controller.

 1. Install OC200 with the Omada App
 -----------------------------------